General Education Required Courses

 General Education Requirements for Transfer Students

-Transfer students enrolling at Anna Maria College with an earned Associate’s Degree from a regionally accredited institution or who have earned a minimum of 60 transferrable credits from a regionally accredited institution are potentially eligible for General Education exemptions for first and second year general education courses.
-Anna Maria College reserves the right to require transfer students to successfully complete ENG103 and/or ENG104 and any additional first and second year General Education courses if needed for the major.
+Transfer students enrolling at Anna Maria College with an earned Associate’s Degree from a regionally accredited institution or who have earned a minimum of 60 transferrable credits from a regionally accredited institution are potentially eligible for General Education exemptions for first- and second-year general education courses.
+Anna Maria College reserves the right to require transfer students to successfully complete ENG103 and/or Explorations in Writing through Literature and any additional first- and second-year General Education courses if needed for the major.
 Please refer to the Transfer Admissions Section of the Course Catalog for complete information regarding Transfer Enrollment policies.